hb020/PoE_Ethernet_GPIB_Adapter/README.md

 This code can produce either a VXI-11.2 device, or a Prologix device (the ROM is not big enough for both at the same time, although the code is compatible with cohabitation)

 * Switching between VXI-11 and prologix is done at compile time.
 If [config.h](/SW/src/config.h) `#define INTERFACE_PROLOGIX` or compiler option `-DINTERFACE_PROLOGIX` is used, the firmware produced is for prologix.
 * VXI-11.2 server works, is robust and fast. (with limitations: no support for device sub-addresses (is WIP in AR488), and no interrupts).
-Supports up to 30 client-instrument combinations.
+Supports up to 7 client-instrument combinations.
 Should be enough.
 Requires no config nor eeprom, and is discoverable over the network.
+The limit of 7 is because of MAX_SOCK_NUM, which is 8 for the W5500 chip.
+And we need to leave 1 for the port mapper.
-* Prologix server works as before.
+* Prologix server works as before, and will not have that limit of 8 instruments.
 * the LED now indicates different states: blue for waiting for DHCP, red for error in DHCP, green flashing for idle, green/blue flashing for busy
 * prepared for a serial console, only logs to it right now.
 * mdns is not possible. tried multiple libraries, they do not work for this type of AVR